PRX/Infrastructure/cd/README.md

 The Git commit hash of the Infrastructure repo is used as a prefix in S3 for the copy.
 Another [custom Lambda](https://github.com/PRX/Infrastructure/blob/master/cd/lambdas/infrastructure-commit-proxy/lambda_function.py) action captures the commit hash in an artifact that can be passed around amongst CodePipeline actions.
 That artifact is passed to the `deploy` action, and the value (hash) is pulled out and passed to as a stack parameter to the CloudFormation deployment.
 This makes it available within the template, so the nested stack definitions can correctly locate the templates in S3.

-The staging `deploy` action does **not** use a change set, and there is no confirmation before the deploy happens.
+The staging `deploy` action does **not** have a confirmation before the deploy happens.
 Staging is, essentially, continuously deployed.

 Most deploys are a result of application code changes, for example an updated version of an app that has been pushed to a new Docker image.
 Code changes do not directly trigger the pipeline.
 Instead, identifiers for deployable code are maintained within the template configuration files (which are a trigger).
 In the case of a Docker app, an image tag is used.
 The template config. file is updated by some mechanism when there is a new Docker tag, which in turn triggers the pipeline to run.
 The value from the config. is then used within the app's template, which is ultimately how the update happens.